-If you’ve already cleaned your surface like discribed above, you are now ready to apply a stain or preservative of your choice!
-Clear wood preservatives contain an UV protector which, like sun screen, help protect your wood’s natural color from the effects of long term sun exposure.
+If you’ve already cleaned your surface like described above, you are now ready to apply a stain or preservative of your choice!
+Clear wood preservatives contain a UV protector which, like sunscreen, helps protect your wood’s natural color from the effects of long-term sun exposure.
 If you want to add color, use an exterior stain.
 You can choose from a solid or a semi-transparent.
 Deep-penetrating formulas are great for repelling water and exterior stains are available as water-based or oil-based products.

 Tips for Applying a Stain

 Cover all the surrounding areas with a cloth tarp.
-Ampply the wood finish with a roller or brush.
+Apply the wood finish with a roller or brush.
 Let the product set for about 20 minutes so that it will penetrate the wood.
-Then go back over the surface with a brush; this is called back brushing (who would have thought?).
+Then go back over the surface with a brush; this is called back brushing.
 This will give it a more consistent finish.

 Brush out any puddles that you see to avoid shiny patches.
 We always apply a double coat for good coverage and protection.
 Finally, allow the stain or preservative to dry one to two days.
 Be sure to dispose of old rags and empty containers properly.

 Some Tips from Our Experience